-Beckwood’s cross-functional teams work together ensure every press is designed for ultimate sustainability.
+Beckwood’s cross-functional teams work together to ensure every press is designed for ultimate sustainability.
 Using only the most energy efficient components, we minimize waste and improve the overall performance of our machines – providing a substantial impact to your operations.

 Variable Frequency Drive (VFD)